DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 * **Real-time Performance:** How well does it perform in real-time on the embedded system? (e.g., inference speed, latency).
 * **Challenges and Successes:** Briefly discuss any interesting findings, challenges faced, and how you overcame them.
 You can include:
     * Confusion Matrix for your ML model.
-    * Plots of sensor data for different gestures.
-    * Demo video (if available, link it!).

 ## 8. Future Work